pomdtr/smallweb/docs/src/getting-started.md

 </body>
 </html>
 ```

-To access the website, open `https://example-website.localhost` in your browser.

 If you want to serve dynamic content instead, you'll need to create a file called `main.[js,ts,jsx,tsx]` at the root of the folder.
 The file should export a default object with a `fetch` method that takes a `Request` object as argument, and returns a `Response` object.